Is Positive SEO Possible? A Google Parkour Case Study

 Tell me in the comments.
 Sometimes it’s time consuming to find good resources to link out to.

 Thus feel free to mention your latest Google Parkour obstacle you want to overcome in the comments.
-I may even vote for via Google +1 etc. in the mean time.
+I may also share it on social media in the mean time.